 Where and when can I purchase the medical marijuana?

-One may obtain medical cannabis in person at a dispensary.
-Or, as an alternative, their order may be delivered directly to them in person by a representative of the dispensary for a nominal fee.
+You can obtain medical cannabis in person at a dispensary.
+Or, as an alternative, the order may be delivered directly to you in person by a representative of the dispensary for a nominal fee.

 How long does the process take?